Customer Grievance Redressal Policy

 Complaint regarding any fraudulent transaction in bank account/wallet or payment related transactions can be lodged at following,

-Ticket number is generated for each complaint, which would enable the customer to track status
+Ticket number is generated for each complaint, which would enable the customer to track status.

 Resolution Time for Reported Frauds: